Countess de Galvaez (1780 ship): Whaling voyage

 On 18 August 1791 Captain Henry Delano sailed Countess de Galvaez for the Pacific Ocean.
 (Earlier, Delano had been master of the whaler .)
 Countess arrived at Falmouth, from Peru, in November 1792.
+When she returned she brought news of some 19 whaling vessels that she had left off the coast of Peru in April.

 There is some ambiguity about the ownership of Countess de Galvaez during her whaling voyage.
 The database of whaling voyages gives the owner as Daniel Bennett, but Lloyd's Register (see below) gives it as Mason & Co.
 Furthermore, one source states that Bennett only owned Countess in 1794, for one year.

+It is not clear where Countess de Galvaez was in 1793.
+One source states that she was engaged in whaling, but there is no support for that assertion in Lloyd's List's ship arrival and departure data.

-Slave trading voyage
+Enslaving voyage

 Captain James Hoskins sailed Countess from London on 5 January 1794, bound for West Africa.
 Her owner was Daniel Bennett.

-She commenced gathering her slaves on 30 March, first at Cape Coast Castle and then at Anomabu.
-She left Africa on 21 April, and arrived at Jamaica on 5 June, where she landed 330 slaves.
+She commenced acquiring captives on 30 March, first at Cape Coast Castle and then at Anomabu.
+She left Africa on 21 April.
+Countess de Galvez, Hoskirg, master, stopped at St Vincent.
+She arrived at Jamaica on 5 June; there she landed 330 captives.
 It is not clear when she left Jamaica.

 Lloyd's Register

 Loss

 Countess of Galvez was driven ashore and wrecked at Shoeburyness, Essex, on or immediately before 10 October 1794.
 At the time she was returning to London from Jamaica.
 She was no longer listed in Lloyd's Register in 1795.

+In 1794, 25 British enslaving ships were lost.
+At least two were lost on the homeward leg of their voyage.
+Still, during the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.